polinapetkovaa/portfolio/README.md

 ## About me
 I am a graduate student with a master of science degree in Marketing Analytics from Tilburg University (Netherlands).
 I've studied International Business Administration and during that time, I found my passion for statistics.
-Therefore, I decided to follow my affection and further developed my skills in statistical methods, data collection, analysis, presentation, and interpretation.
-Along my studies, I started an internship at Unilever, particularly in the Net Revenue Management department, where I am currently working on analytics projects aiming to increase the revenue of the company.
+Therefore, I decided to follow my affection and further develop my skills in statistical methods, data collection, analysis, presentation, and interpretation.
+Along with my studies, I started an internship at Unilever, particularly in the Net Revenue Management department, where I worked on analytics projects aiming to increase the revenue of the company.
+I am currently working in a leading market research company as a data processing specialist.

 ---